NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - X cannot grab break
 - GRKnJs have at a minimum 17 intangible travel frames and will hit on at least frame 29
 - 4As are grabbable the entire duration
-- Sleep state (Kabuto 2X) cannot sub until later; resets the combo counter
+- Sleep state (Kabuto 2X)
+  - Cannot sub until later
+  - Resets the combo counter
 - Can select which RKnJ you use while in the air.
 If pressing R, then your character will do the air sub, if pressing 2R then they will do the ground sub
 - Wake up attacks added.
 If holding A or B on frame 15 of a neutral getup, the character will transition to a get up attack.
 These are fully intangible for four frames and then immune to mids and highs until the hitbox disappears.
 They are -21 on block
 - Optional default settings changed: